MoOx/postcss-cssnext/docs/content/index.md

   <div class="r-Grid-cell r-minM--1of3">
     <h2 class="cssnext-Section-title">What is cssnext?</h2>
     <p class="cssnext-Section-content">
+      PostCSS-cssnext is a <a href="https://github.com/postcss/postcss#readme">PostCSS</a>
-      cssnext is a CSS transpiler that allows you to use the latest CSS syntax today.
+      plugin that helps you to use the latest CSS syntax today.
       It transforms
       <a href="http://www.xanthir.com/b4Ko0">new CSS specs</a>
       into more compatible CSS